7 min read

 Is the X-pro1 objectively better in terms of technology and innovation over the X-Pro3?
 No, of course not...
 Do we seem to like to organic look and results of the X-Pro1 over the clinical clean look of the newer cameras?
 Yes, or at least I do.

 - This sensor gives you more flexibility to manipulate your colour profiles and custom film recipes and simulations as well, at least compared to the original x100, which is the most important thing about this camera in my opinion.

 Giving my Xpro-1 a custom recipe that replicates the classic chrome film simulation makes me incredibly happy.
-I've talked about these sites on my review, but basically Fuji weekly and the x100P Instagram account are my go to places for recipes.
+I've talked about these sites on my review, but basically Fuji weekly and the x100P Instagram account are my go-to places for recipes.

 So we're starting to see how it's not a conversation about its a cheap camera, buy it. it's more than that.

-Depending on you personal preference and taste, the first x-trans sensor could be a clear advantage to you, and the main reason to get this camera over the xpro3 for example, and I completely understand why.
+Depending on your personal preference and taste, the first x-trans sensor could be a clear advantage to you, and the main reason to get this camera over the xpro3 for example, and I completely understand why.

 The Design & Aesthetic Matters